Discrimination and Harassment Policy

 Scope of Policy

-This Policy prohibits discrimination against or harassment of members of the Seminary community and guests.
-Its scope is inclusive of, but is not limited to, any individuals regularly or temporarily employed, studying, living, visiting, or with an official capacity at UTS (such as volunteers and contractors).
+This Policy prohibits discrimination against or harassment of members of the HJI community and guests.
+Its scope is inclusive of, but is not limited to, any individuals regularly or temporarily employed, studying, visiting, or with an official capacity at HJI (such as volunteers and contractors).

 Relationship to Academic Freedom and Responsibility

-A. Discrimination is any distinction, preference, advantage for, or detriment to an individual compared to others that is based on an individual’s actual or perceived race, color, religion or religious belief, citizenship status, sex, marital status, disability, pregnancy, sexual orientation, gender identity or expression, national origin, military service or affiliation, genetic information, or age that adversely affects a term or condition of an individual’s education, living environment, or participation in a Seminary activity, or is used as the basis for or a factor in decisions affecting that individual’s education, living environment, or participation in a Seminary activity.
+- Discrimination is any distinction, preference, advantage for, or detriment to an individual compared to others that is based on an individual’s actual or perceived race, color, religion or religious belief, citizenship status, sex, marital status, disability, pregnancy, sexual orientation, gender identity or expression, national origin, military service or affiliation, genetic information, or age that adversely affects a term or condition of an individual’s education, living environment, or participation in an HJI activity, or is used as the basis for or a factor in decisions affecting that individual’s education, living environment, or participation in an HJI activity.

-B. Discriminatory Harassment is unwell-come conduct directed toward an individual based on the individual’s actual or perceived race, color, religion or religious belief, citizenship status, sex, marital status, disability, pregnancy, sexual orientation, gender identity or expression, national origin, military service or affiliation, genetic information, or age that is so severe, persistent, or pervasive that it has the purpose or effect of unreasonably interfering with an individual’s educational performance or creating an intimidating, hostile, offensive, or abusive environment for that individual’s education, living environment, or participation in a Seminary activity.
+- Discriminatory Harassment is unwelcome conduct directed toward an individual based on the individual’s actual or perceived race, color, religion or religious belief, citizenship status, sex, marital status, disability, pregnancy, sexual orientation, gender identity or expression, national origin, military service or affiliation, genetic information, or age that is so severe, persistent, or pervasive that it has the purpose or effect of unreasonably interfering with an individual’s educational performance or creating an intimidating, hostile, offensive, or abusive environment for that individual’s education, living environment, or participation in an HJI activity.

 Record Retention for Discrimination and Harassment Complaints

-The Campus Safety office is responsible for maintaining records relating to dis-crimination and harassment reports, investigations, and resolutions.
-Records will also be maintained in accordance with Seminary records policies, generally for at least seven (7) years after the date the complaint is resolved.
-Records may be maintained longer at the discretion of the security office in cases where the parties have a continuing affiliation with the school.
+Records relating to discrimination and harassment reports, investigations, and resolutions will be maintained in accordance with HJI records policies, generally for at least seven (7) years after the date the complaint is resolved.
+Records may be maintained longer in cases where the parties have a continuing affiliation with the school.
 All records pertaining to pending litigation or a request for records will be maintained in accordance with instructions from legal counsel.

 Reporting Obligations under the Clery Act